 Try to keep the scrubber brush or loofah clean.
 And change it in 40 days.

-Should I buy a brush or loofah?
+Should I buy a brush or a loofah?

 Can I contract skin disease from a scrubber?